mihar/backbone-skeleton/README.md

     $ bundle exec guard

+Press enter at the prompt to have Guard process the Guardfile.
 While leaving guard running, go to another terminal and let's fire up a simple, bundled Ruby web server, that we'll use for development.
 The server will install all of it's dependencies by itself.

     $ rake server